mars-sim/mars-sim.github.io/content/docs/guide/started/starting.md

 Common command line arguments are:
  -baseurl <URL to remote content>    URL to the remote content repository
-                                     (defaults to master in GitHub) -crew <true|false>                  Enable or disable use of the crews -datadir <path to data directory>   Path to the data directory for simulation files (defaults to user.home) -diags <<module>,<module>.....>     Enable diagnostics modules -help                               Display help options -lat <latitude>                     Set the latitude of the new template Settlement -load <path to simulation file>     Load the a previously saved sim.
+                                     (defaults to master in GitHub) -configdir <directory>              Directory for configurations files -datadir <path to data directory>   Path to the data directory for simulation files (defaults to user.home) -diags <<module>,<module>.....>     Enable diagnostics modules -help                               Display help options -load <path to simulation file>     Load the a previously saved sim.
                                      No argument open file selection dialog.
-                                     'default' will use default -lon <longitude>                    Set the longitude of the new template Settlement -new                                Enable quick start -scenario <scenario name>           New simulation from a scenario
+                                     'default' will use default -location <coordinates>             Set the coordinates of the new template Settlement -log <logfile [size K|M|G:count]>   Enable logging to a logfile sequence with an optional size per file -new                                Enable quick start -scenario <scenario name>           New simulation from a scenario